Wednesday April 4th

 What kind of life do you want to live?
 When we answer this question, we consider those lives who we desire to emulate — our great grandfather, the geniuses and victors of the past, or the heroes of the stories we read and watch.
 We are made to model, to live our own story in imitation of others.
 By God’s design, this ideal is Jesus.
 We are to “follow Him.”
 The stories that we inhabit either aid or hinder our characters in their transformation towards this end.
 While the world uplifts the story of the hero — such as Achilles or Captain America — the better story is that of the saint’s life.
 Although these stories are not always in conflict, the tales of the saint supersede those of the hero because they better prepare us for imitatio Christi.

-There will also be a morning chapel address from Dr. Wilson, entitled “The Necessary Failure of Easter” at 11:00 a.m., as well as a panel discussion entitled “Giving the Devil his Due” between 2:00-3:15 p.m.
+There will also be a morning chapel address from Dr. Wilson, entitled “The Necessary Failure of Easter” at 11:00 a.m. in the Auditorium, as well as a panel discussion entitled “Giving the Devil his Due” in Room 213 between 2:00-3:15 p.m.
 The panel will be chaired by Doug Sikkema (Comment Magazine) and Rebekah Lamb (St. Michael’s College).
+You can view the schedule here.

 Admission is free.